UNINETTSigma2/documentation/faq/ssh.md

 ## X11 forwarding

 X11 forwarding should be used with caution due to security implications.
-Please note that if someone can read your X authorization database, that person would be able to access the local X11 display through the forwarded connection.
+Please note that if someone can read your X authorization database [^1], that person would be able to access the local X11 display through the forwarded connection.

 We suggest switching it on *only* when needed, with the use of options (`-X` or `-Y`)  passed to the `ssh` command.
 Whenever possible, use `-X` option to mark